mmertmutlu/DSA-210-Project/README.md

 I allocate the daily step count and calorie data from the Health application on my iPhone for the past three years since I started university.
 Apple provides a zip file including everything which correlates with Health application.
 #### Determined a detailed exam periods:
 [29 May - 11 June 2023 , 6 January - 19 January 2024 , 28 May - 9 June 2024 , 5 November - 12 November 2024 , 30 December 2024 - 13 January 2025]

+### Visualization:
+Time-series plots, bar charts, box-plotting, violin-plotting, scattered-plotting, histograms and comparative visuals are used to outline differences and draw comprehensive conclusions.

 ### Data Processing and Analyzing by Python language:
 Exploratory Data Analysis (EDA) will be conducted to identify patterns and trends.
 Statistical methods and visualizations will be used to compare physical activity and calorie expenditure between the two periods.